This 80’s family favourite deserves a rebirth! (revised December 2018)

 -

-Place half seafood mixture (about 2 1/2 cups) over the second layer of pasta noodles and spread to cover evenly
+Divide seafood mixture, and bout 10 cups, into 4 (2 1/2 cups) and place a portion over the second layer of pasta noodles in each casserole.
+Spread to cover evenly

 -